mykespb/webtests/README.md

     mk-ab-tests.py addr1 -t 100,200,300 -c 10,20,30
       test addr1 with each set of times: 100, 200, 300 and
       concurrency 10, 20 and 30
+    mk-ab-tests.py -f list.txt
+      text all files from file list.txt with usual parameters